Elvis Andrus Player Props: White Sox vs. Phillies

 Phillies Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Phillies pitching staff ranks 11th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Phillies pitching staff ranks 11th in the league.

-- The Phillies have the 27th-ranked team ERA across all league pitching staffs (5.48).
+- The Phillies have a 5.28 team ERA that ranks 26th across all league pitching staffs.

-- Phillies pitchers combine to allow the 10th-fewest home runs in baseball (17 total, 1.1 per game).
+- The Phillies surrender the 10th-fewest home runs in baseball (18 total, one per game).

-- Wheeler (0-1) takes the mound for the Phillies in his fourth start of the season.
-He has a 4.02 ERA in 15 2/3 innings pitched, with 18 strikeouts.
+- Walker (1-1 with a 4.20 ERA and 14 strikeouts in 15 2/3 innings pitched) gets the start for the Phillies, his fourth of the season.

-- In his last time out on Wednesday, the righty threw six innings against the Miami Marlins, giving up one earned run while surrendering three hits.
+- The righty's last time out came on Friday against the Cincinnati Reds, when he threw six innings, surrendering one earned run while giving up four hits.

-- The 32-year-old has put together a 4.02 ERA and 10.3 strikeouts per nine innings across three games this season, while allowing a batting average of .250 to opposing hitters.
+- The 30-year-old has put up an ERA of 4.20, with 8.4 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .200 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.